candlepin/candlepin.github.io/docs/glossary.md

 ![](/images/model.png){:.center-block}

-In that diagram you will see the folling terms
+In that diagram you will see the following terms

 Owner
 : an organization who has purchased subscriptions to products.